Compare loans with no hidden costs

-Whether it’s because you’ve been responsible with your spending and saving, have come into an unexpected inheritance or have even won the lottery, it generally makes financial sense to try and pay off your loan as soon as possible.
+Whether it’s because you’ve been responsible with your spending and saving, have come into an unexpected inheritance or have even won the lottery, it generally still makes financial sense to try and pay off your loan as soon as possible.
+After all, nobody knows what’s around the corner, so it’s smart to get yourself in a strong financial position while the going’s good!

 Thanks to the Consumer Credit Act, borrowers who repay early are entitled to a rebate equivalent to the difference between the total remaining projected cost of the loan and the amount given by the following formula (explanations of the various elements of this formula can be found at the link above):